First published on March 9, 2015

 So on a Friday afternoon, they knocked on my garage door, and there they were in all their glorious absolute beauty like two angels from Heaven.

 Standing in the frigid cold ready to hug me, feed me, and love me.

 Two angels from Heaven. as clear as day.

 This you need to know before I go any further.

-That afternoon as they were traveling to Illinois, I sat on my bathroom floor and prayed through tears to God, I just want to be pain free and happy.
+That afternoon, as they were traveling to Illinois, I sat on my bathroom floor and prayed through tears to God, I just want to be pain free and happy.

 We did some 30-year high school reunion planning, helped Ellie with her massive amounts of first-grade makeup homework (back in our day we didn’t have this kind of homework), wait, did we just say “back in our day??”.
-We stayed up until midnight laughing, talking.
+We stayed until midnight, laughing, talking.